gregvanl/vscode-docs/blogs/2019/07/25/remote-ssh.md

 There are several authentication methods into a VM, including an SSH public/private key pair or a username and password.
 We strongly recommend using key-based authentication (if you use a username/password, you'll be prompted to enter your credentials more than once by the extension).
 If you're on Windows and have already created keys using PuttyGen, you can [reuse them](https://code.visualstudio.com/docs/remote/troubleshooting#_reusing-a-key-generated-in-puttygen).

-If you don't have an SSH key pair, yopen a bash shell or the command line and type in:
+If you don't have an SSH key pair, open a bash shell or the command line and type in:

 ```bash
 ssh-keygen -t rsa -b 2048